Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8AGzN_pepYE.md

 ### Transcript

-> uh will there be a larger storage power storage i don't know i don't think so um so yeah
+> will there be a larger storage power storage i don't know i don't think so, so yeah